x3rAx/svelte-kit-isolated-stores/README.md

 ##### `loadWithStores()`

 This function is used to wrap the actual `load` function.
-It can be used used in a variety of ways.
+It can be used in a variety of ways.
 But all of them include exporting the result as `load` in the `module` context of a layout of page component.

 1. You can just call it without arguments.
 This makes sure that the stores get